elenabakhtina/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> Python supports the creation of anonymous functions (i.e. functions that are not bound to a name) at runtime, using a construct called "lambda".
+>> Python supports the creation of anonymous functions (i.e. functions that are not bound to a name) at runtime, using a construct called **"lambda"**.
 Below is an example that shows how lambda function differes from a normal function definition:
->>> def f (x): return x**2
+>>> def f (x): return x+10  -> print f(5)  -> 15
-...
->>> print f(8)
-64
->>>
->>> g = lambda x: x**2
+>>> g = lambda x: x+10  -> print g(5)  -> 15
->>>
->>> print g(8)
-64

->> If we're going to use some function several times, or if the function is too complex for writing in a single line, then it's advised to define the function somewhere and use it when needed.
-However, if we need some function only once and it's quite simple (i.e. it contains just one expression, like in the above examples), it's more convenient to use a lambda construct to generate a (temporary) anonymous function
+>> When to use lambda function and when to use a standard function?
+If we're going to use a function several times, or if the function is too complex to be written in a single line, then it's advisable to use a standard function.
+However, if we need a function only once and it's quite simple (i.e. it contains just one expression, like in the above examples), it's more convenient to use a lambda construct to generate a (temporary) anonymous function
 ---

 ### Q4.
 List Comprehension, Map &amp; Filter